Installation and Configuration

 Sample Configuration bigq.yaml

-This sample bigq.yaml contains the following yamls:
+This sample bigq.yaml contains the following configurations:

 • Configmap